Building a Javascript web app, or sipping the node.js koolaid

 #Backend: mongoose + MongoDB

-is a MongoDB ORM
+mongoose is a MongoDB ORM

-specifically design for the asynchronous callback model used in node
+specifically design for the asynchronous callback model used in node.

 MongoDB can also speak Javascript on its own plus everything is JSON-like.